 Hops and Hollers

 Ebony & Ivory Brewing

 Is the squad still arguing about what to drink now, too?
 Not to worry, take ‘em to Hops and Hollers – you’re in Happy Holler, after all!
 Enjoy a happy hour with everything from local brews on tap, a stocked market with regional and national faves, and even Michelob Ultra for *that* person.
 Voila, everybody’s happy!
 Speaking of happy, what is happier and more enchanting than drinking beer in a castle?
 Knoxville can fulfill this request with a visit to Schulz Brau: a delightful brewery with a taproom inside a castle.
 Grab an authentic German beer (the owners are from Germany) and enjoy the Biergarten if it’s a nice day outside.
 They also serve German pub food like bratwurst, sauerkraut, and gigantic pretzels.
-Lastly we’ll mention one soon-to-open spot: Ebony & Ivory Brewing.
-This newcomer plans to create a safe, comfortable, inclusive atmosphere where all can find common ground through beer.
+Lastly consider Ebony & Ivory Brewing.
+This newcomer to the Ale Trail scene has created "a safe, comfortable, inclusive atmosphere where all can find common ground through beer."